RavikumarVadai/twitter-sentiment-analysis/README.md

 5) Sentiment score and visualization

 # Vader Sentiment analysis
-Five simple heuristics are:
+Five simple heuristics are:\n
-1)punctuation
+1)punctuation\n
 2)capitalization
 3)degree modifiers
-4)shift in polarity due to ìbutî
+4)shift in polarity due to ‚Äúbut‚Äù
 5)examining the tri-gram before a sentiment-laden lexical feature to catch polarity negation

  for more information on Vader sentiment analysis please refer